ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Key Door trigger patch for P2
 * Partner does not despawn if P1 is not in range of "RW:Range" activation patch for P2
 * Space Gadget, Devil Doom, Zipline/Pulleys fixed
-* Turrets must hook to proper split/camera
+* Turrets are free-cam
-* All bosses are free-cam
+* All bosses are free-cam [DONE]
 * Checkpoint Warping/Backtracking warps both players
+* Circus Park Hero Mission counts P2's rings [DONE]
+* GUN Fortress Security Camera segments are free-cam
+* Culling issue for P2's screen when near force-fields / or near Vacuum effect (effect removed) [DONE]
 * **Buffer crash research / possible crash reductions if possible

 ## Problems